Komal1234144/e-commerce-by-komal/README.md

 <p>Install and run e-commerce app with npm, go to the application's folder and run these commands.</p>

-    Run 'npm' in root folder to install dependencies Run 'npm start' in client folder to start the website
+    Run 'npm intsall' in root folder to install dependencies Run 'npm start' in client folder to start the website

 <h1>Demo</h1>